 My Father at RAF Manby before being de-mobbed.

-On a final note, I wish to extend my gratitude to the lovely and hard-working Marcella, who comments, praises and criticises my grammar for me.
-She also promotes the blogs and is a truly important member of the partnership.
-I am truly grateful to her and hope that one day she will be able to join me here to experience these amazing places for herself.
+On a final note, I wish to extend my gratitude to the lovely and hard-working Marcella, who has helped with the endeavour, researching and reading posts for me.
+Hopefully, she will one day be able to experience them for herself.